WANdisco/wandisco-documentation/docs/quickstarts/testing/test_s3.md

 ### Get sample data

-Upload sample data to your AWS S3 container, see the [Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html#upload-objects-by-drag-and-drop) or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html#examples) docs for guidance.
+To upload sample data to your AWS S3 container, see the [Amazon S3 console](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/upload-objects.html#upload-objects-by-drag-and-drop) or [AWS CLI](https://docs.aws.amazon.com/cli/latest/reference/s3/cp.html#examples) docs.

 You can get the sample data from the link below: